|

 A. Besides

-rebuilding and reconditioning, instrument appraisals and
+action rebuilding and reconditioning, cleaning, instrument

-purchase consultation.
+appraisals and purchase consultation.
 Please see the Services

 page on this site for more information on these services.